 Public Relations and Website Consulting Services

-We have engaged a company affiliated with a member of the Board for public relations and website consulting services.
-The cost of these services amounted to \$0.1 million for 2021, 2020 and 2019.
+We have engaged a company affiliated with John B. Reilly, III, a member of our Board, for public relations and website consulting services.
+The cost of these services amounted to \$0.1 million for 2022, 2021 and 2020.